The Rhythm of the Night: Background and release

 The song is credited to its producer Francesco Bontempi with Annerley Emma Gordon, Giorgio Spagna, Pete Glenister and Mike Gaffey.
 In 1987, the Glenister and Gaffey written song "Save Me", performed by Dutch pop duo Say When!, was released.
 It had originally been considered for inclusion on Madonna's Like a Prayer, but the deal fell through.
 "The Rhythm of the Night" borrows heavily from this track, namely the music and specifically the lyrics "Round and round we go, each time I hear you say", along with other similar lyrics shared by the two songs.
 As a result, an out-of-court settlement was reached and the songwriters were acknowledged as part writers of the song.

 At the time she got the gig, Italian singer Giovanna Bersola suffered from stage fright, and would only be doing studio work.
 Brazilian singer Olga Souza would be fronting the song on stage and tour instead of Bersola, as well as in its accompanying music video.
-Bersola told in a 2021 interview "The studio was safe for me, it was no windows, just me and the music.
-It was a time when dance and euro-house music was very prolific in Europe and I was living in Italy at the time, so I was singing three or four songs a day as a session voice".
-Regarding Souza fronting the group instead of her and the fact that they didn't use Bersola's image on the single cover, she felt that it suited her, "That gave me the freedom to be absolutely no one".
+Bersola said in a 2021 interview, "The studio was safe for me, it was no windows, just me and the music.
+It was a time when dance and euro house music was very prolific in Europe and I was living in Italy at the time, so I was singing three or four songs a day as a session voice."
+Regarding Souza fronting the group instead of her and the fact that they didn't use Bersola's image on the single cover, she felt that it suited her, "That gave me the freedom to be absolutely no one."
 Bersola is no longer suffering from stage fright and now lives in New Zealand.
 "The Rhythm of the Night" was released in 1993 in Italy, and the following year, it was released internationally.